svn2github/wordpress-vip-plugins/laterpay/README.txt

 6. The plugin provides a variety of advanced settings to customize the LaterPay plugin and adjust it to your needs.

 == Changelog ==
+= 2.1.0 ( October 11, 2018 ) =
+* Add Voucher to Subscriptions.
+* Add Voucher information to identify purchase made using Voucher Code.
+* Add New cases to Global Default Pricing to support backwards compatibility.
+* Fix issue with Voucher price exceeding time pass price.
+* Remove redeem count display.
+* Update Post Preview Widget permission only to be displayed to Admin User.
+* Minor Bug Fixes

 = 2.0.0 ( September 12, 2018 ) =
 * Add Intro section in LaterPay Account tab to improve on-boarding.
 * Add notice to inform if account setup is incomplete and/or plugin is invisible to users.